I am a doctor of Acupuncture and Chinese Medicine, licensed in the state of NY, with a diverse background in various Asian Medical systems.

 Following years of living in Asia and meeting and training with clinicians and healers abroad, I completed formal academic training in TCM, Classical acupuncture and medical herbalism.
-Following graduate studies that included Chinese, Japanese and myofascial trigger point treatment, I completed post graduate degree studies in Kampo.
+Following graduate studies that included Chinese, Japanese, contemporary Five Element and myofascial trigger point treatment, I completed post graduate degree studies in Kampo.

 I completed an Acupuncture Fellowship in hospital-based care, along with another degree in Integrative health services, with a focus on Ayurveda, women’s health and psychology.

-I recently completed my doctoral degree with a focus on medical research, orthopedics and oncology ( 2019).
+Following, I completed my doctoral degree with a focus on medical research, orthopedics and oncology.

 I have had the fortune of serving thousands of patients through our outpatient, community care project.
 (CAP).
 Our services are available through our private practice, among the longest standing in the area.

 My practice is constantly updated in lieu of clinical research as an evidence base, returning to traditional medical archives and drawing upon personal experience, and that of generations of masterful physicians and medical thinkers.